Sun: Photosphere

 The photosphere is structured by convection cells referred to as granules.

 The visible surface of the Sun, the photosphere, is the layer below which the Sun becomes opaque to visible light.
 Photons produced in this layer escape the Sun through the transparent solar atmosphere above it and become solar radiation, sunlight.
 The change in opacity is due to the decreasing amount of H^{−} ions, which absorb visible light easily.
 Conversely, the visible light perceived is produced as electrons react with hydrogen atoms to produce H^{−} ions.

 The photosphere is tens to hundreds of kilometres thick, and is slightly less opaque than air on Earth.
 Because the upper part of the photosphere is cooler than the lower part, an image of the Sun appears brighter in the centre than on the edge or limb of the solar disk, in a phenomenon known as limb darkening.
-The spectrum of sunlight has approximately the spectrum of a black-body radiating at 5,772 K, interspersed with atomic absorption lines from the tenuous layers above the photosphere.
+The spectrum of sunlight has approximately the spectrum of a black-body radiating at 5,777 K, interspersed with atomic absorption lines from the tenuous layers above the photosphere.
 The photosphere has a particle density of ~10^{23} m^{−3} (about 0.37% of the particle number per volume of Earth's atmosphere at sea level).
-The photosphere is not fully ionised—the extent of ionisation is about 3%, leaving almost all of the hydrogen in atomic form.
+The photosphere is not fully ionised—the extent of ionisation is about 3%, leaving most of the hydrogen in atomic form.

 The coolest layer of the Sun is a temperature minimum region extending to about 500 km above the photosphere, and has a temperature of about 4100 K. This part of the Sun is cool enough to allow for the existence of simple molecules such as carbon monoxide and water.

 Chromosphere

-Above the temperature minimum layer is a layer about 2000 km thick, dominated by a spectrum of emission and absorption lines.
+Above the temperature minimum layer is a layer about 2,000 km thick, dominated by a spectrum of emission and absorption lines.
 It is called the chromosphere from the Greek root chroma, meaning colour, because the chromosphere is visible as a coloured flash at the beginning and end of total solar eclipses.
-The temperature of the chromosphere increases gradually with altitude, ranging up to around 20000 K near the top.
+The temperature of the chromosphere increases gradually with altitude, ranging up to around 20,000 K near the top.
 In the upper part of the chromosphere helium becomes partially ionised.